gatherscript/handbook/README.md

 ### Code of Conduct

 Make sure that your Code of Conduct is prominently displayed on your website, as well as how to report an issue.
-People will need to find this information quickly in a difficult situation, and you don't want to make a bad situation worse by making this information difficult to discover.
+People will need to find this information quickly in a difficult situation, and you don't want to make a bad situation worse by making this information harder to find.

 ## Privacy Policy
 You should have one!